Skenvy/Collatz/rust/devlog.md

 The quick start example continues to demo adding dependencies, using `cargo build` to install `Cargo.toml`'s `[dependencies]`.
 Interestingly `cargo init` doesn't create a `.gitignore`, and no where in the quick start does it link to or mention that [rust recommends not checking in](https://doc.rust-lang.org/cargo/guide/cargo-toml-vs-cargo-lock.html) the `Cargo.lock` that `cargo build` produces.

+The `Cargo.toml` has [this manifest format](https://doc.rust-lang.org/cargo/reference/manifest.html).

 ## Tools
+Rust provides a number of development tools OotB.
+We'll go ahead and comment on them a bit here before starting any code+tests, but will likely be talked about more later when an inevitable problem arises.
 ### `rustfmt`
 [`rustfmt`](https://github.com/rust-lang/rustfmt) is a tool for formatting rust source.
 Essentially we can `cargo fmt` to auto format files, or check that no formating is required, with `--check`.
 We can use `rustfmt --print-config default rustfmt.toml` to generate a [configuration file](https://rust-lang.github.io/rustfmt/) that will be honoured by the tool, populated with what it considers [the default style](https://doc.rust-lang.org/nightly/style-guide/).